Indian Immigration Services Team

 Bihar Museum

 Bihar Museum is one of the best tourist places in Patna, which offers an insight into the rich cultural heritage and historical development of Bihar through contemporary and interactive displays.
-The museum was opened in 2015 and it has world-class architecture with a combination of modern design and traditional motifs.
-It has galleries that show ancient items, sculptures, coins of the Mauryan and Gupta eras, and other areas devoted to freedom fighters, tribal art and history of Indian civilization.
+The museum was opened in 2015, and it has world-class architecture with a combination of modern design and traditional motifs.
+It has galleries that show ancient items, sculptures, coins of the Mauryan and Gupta eras, and other areas devoted to freedom fighters, tribal art, and the history of Indian civilization.

-The Children Gallery is one of its key attractions, which offers children opportunities to study in a very playful way through its hands-on exhibitions.
-The large design of the museum and the rest of the digital displays and story telling makes the museum educative and also entertaining to the visitors of all ages.
+The Children's Gallery is one of its key attractions, which offers children opportunities to study in a very playful way through its hands-on exhibitions.
+The large design of the museum and the rest of the digital displays and storytelling make the museum educational and also entertaining to visitors of all ages.
 Bihar Museum is an informative experience in time and is a proud representation of the glorious past and the rich culture of the state, whether you are a history lover or a leisurely tourist.

 Address: Jawaharlal Nehru Marg, Bailey Rd, Patna, Bihar 800001, India